 Harden website security from within

-You can secure your website from within in a simple way.
-It will cost a tad bit but given the benefits it will accrue in the long term; it is worth the spend.
-Buy SSL certificates and configure them in your website.
+You can easily secure your website from within.
+It will cost a bit, but given the benefits it will accrue in the long term, it is worth the spend.
+Buy SSL certificates and configure them on your website.

-An SSL certificate is a bit sized encryption file that ensures that the data sent between your website visitors and the website server is not tapped into by unauthorised personnel, especially hackers.
+An SSL certificate is a bit-sized encryption file that ensures that unauthorized personnel, especially hackers, do not tap into the data sent between your website visitors and the website server.

-SSL certificate brings with it several benefits like tight security, SEO-friendliness and brand identity.
-Certificate Authorities who issue SSL certificates provide trust seals which you can display on your website.
-This will help boost the trustworthiness of your website.
-In fact, studies have proven the same.
-If you are a website that has a strong brand identity and the highest validation, consider investing in an Extended validation SSL certificate.
-It will give your website the green address bar and the padlock symbol that are considered as hallmark symbols of online security.
+SSL certificates bring several benefits, including tight security, SEO friendliness, and brand identity.
+Certificate Authorities who issue SSL certificates provide trust seals, which you can display on your website.
+Studies have proven this.
+If you have a website with a strong brand identity and the highest validation, consider investing in an extended validation SSL certificate.
+It will give your website the green address bar and padlock symbol, considered hallmark symbols of online security.

-A study conducted by Actual insights found that 61% of consumers didn’t make a purchase simply because there were no trust badges.
+A study conducted by Actual Insights found that 61% of consumers didn’t purchase simply because there were no trust badges.

-Of course, there are also trust seals that consumers recognise the most than the rest.
+Of course, there are also trust seals that consumers recognize more than the rest.
 But that is a discussion for another time.

 In a Nutshell

 WordPress is an awesome CMS.
-But before pushing out your website into the internet ocean you should ensure that they are secured from all corners.
+But before pushing your website into the internet ocean, you should ensure it is secured from all corners.

-If you are in the works to create and launch a website, make sure you follow these tips to keep your website safe.
-Remember, all it takes a minor mistake to let the hackers have a feast day with your website.
+If you are planning to create and launch a website, follow these tips to keep it safe.
+Remember, a minor mistake can let hackers have a feast day with your website.